tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `id`

-This is the unique identifier, the primary key, of the transaction.
+This is a unique identifier for the transaction.

-As an example, you might generate a UUID (encoded as an integer) to identify each transaction.
+As an example, you might generate a UUID to identify each transaction.

 Constraints: